rust-lang/prev.rust-lang.org/faq.md

 ### How do I view rustdoc documentation for a library my project depends on?

 When you use `cargo doc` to generate documentation for your own project, it also generates docs for the active dependency versions.
 These are put into the `target/doc` directory of your project.
-Use `cargo doc --open` to open the docs after building them, or just open up `target/doc/index.html` yourself after building the docs.
+Use `cargo doc --open` to open the docs after building them, or just open up `target/doc/index.html` yourself.

 <h2 id="project">The Rust Project</h2>